Click here to listen to a reading of this blog:

 I felt incredibly alone after standard thyroid medication failed to help me.
+I talk about this in great deal in my book Be Your Own Thyroid Advocate.
 The longer I was on Levothyroxine and the longer doctors declared my test results to be ‘normal’, I became steadily more unwell.
 Collecting more and more physical symptoms of hypothyroidism each week, my mental health was also taking a battering and every aspect of my life was falling apart from my inability to keep up.

 I couldn’t keep myself together anymore, crying everywhere and anywhere at everything and anything.
 I was angry and frustrated with no one being able to give me answers as to why I still felt so physically ill, but I also felt numb and hopeless a lot of the time.
 I felt as if I was sat in a well, a well so deep that when I looked up, the sky was so far away it was tiny.
 And it felt like I would never get out.
 It felt like I was only ever going to get worse.
 Deeper and deeper in to this dark well.